jonniebigodes/gatsby-starter-square/README.md

 This minimal starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React and also a sample serverless function to complete the payment process.

+As this starter matures it will probably offer more possibilities and options based on the Square payments options.
+Be on the lookout.

 ## Quick start

 1.  **Create a Gatsby site.**